Kenji Miyazawa: Biography

-As a teacher, his students viewed him as passionate but rather eccentric, as he insisted that learning came through actual, firsthand experience of things.
-He often took his students out of the classroom, not only for training, but just for enjoyable walks in the hills and fields.
-He also had them put on plays they wrote themselves.

 Kenji resigned his post as a teacher in 1926 to become a farmer and help improve the lot of the other farmers in the impoverished north-eastern region of Japan by sharing his theoretical knowledge of agricultural science, by imparting to them improved, modern techniques of cultivation.
 He also taught his fellow farmers more general topics of cultural value, such as music, poetry, and whatever else he thought might improve their lives.
 He introduced them to classical music by playing to audiences compositions from Beethoven, Schubert, Wagner and Debussy on his gramophone.
 In August 1926 he established the Rasuchijin Society (羅須地人協会, Rasuchijin Kyōkai).
 When asked what "Rasuchijin" meant, he said it meant nothing in particular, but he was probably thinking of chi (地) and jin (人).
 He introduced new agricultural techniques and more resistant strains of rice.
 At the detached house of his family, where he was staying at the time, he gathered a group of youths from nearby farming families and lectured on agronomy.
 The Rasuchijin Society also engaged in literary readings, plays, music and other cultural activities.
 It was disbanded after two years as Japan was being swept up by a militarist turn, in 1928, when the authorities closed it down.